 While Telluride is best known for its epic skiing and snowboarding in winter, many Australians don’t realise that this quaint mountain town also claims the title of ‘Festival Capital of Colorado’ with a film festival rivalling that of Sundance in Utah.
 “Sundance has swag, Cannes has yachts…Telluride has class” – John Horn, Los Angeles Times.

-In the summertime, there is an unparalleled line-up of music festivals, including The 46th Annual Telluride Bluegrass Festival on June 20-23, the Telluride Americana Music Festival on July 17-20 and the Blues & Brews Festival on September 13-15.
+Including The 46th Annual Telluride Bluegrass Festival in June, the Telluride Americana Music Festival in July and the Blues & Brews Festival in September.
 The scenic Telluride box canyon setting is more exclusive and intimate but easily matches larger venues such as the famous Red Rocks amphitheatre, and tickets are highly coveted.

 Those looking to explore Telluride’s rich western history will find it entwined with that of the famous Butch Cassidy and should also head into the mountains on a Jeep tour with Telluride Outside.
 This thrill ride passes through ghost towns like Tomboy, boasting tennis courts, shops and bars once filled with mining prospectors living at that altitude for weeks at a time.